 In December, Sara Zora from Seattle Department of Transportation briefed the ACT on the Delridge Multimodal Corridor Planning Project.

 In January, the ACT reviewed the 1999 Neighborhood Plan to identify key recommendations that continue to require attention.
 The ACT will also discuss ongoing neighborhood projects and begin digging into how they can plan for a healthier community.
+In February, we discussed creating healthy communities, focusing on food access.
+In March we discussed Longfellow Creek Basin Natural Drainage Systems project.
+The ACT has now started to develop preliminary strategies – steps the community and City can take to address the issues and priorities we’ve heard.

 The Delridge Action Plan seeks to support a healthy neighborhood that: